 Using a solution like low-code BPA software to automate the procure-to-pay process will ensure that the steps are performed consistently, efficiently, and affordably.
 It also is a scalable solution that can enable the procurement department to manage large operations without having to increase staff to handle all the moving parts.

 Here are some best practices to keep in mind as you build and optimize your procure-to-pay process:

-Automate when and where you can.
+Automate when and where you can

 In traditional procurement workflows, the request and approvals steps usually are the most time-consuming and error-prone steps.
 Workflow automation software can help standardize request creation, define requirements that must be completed to ensure consistency and quality, quickly send and track active approvals, and designate rules about who needs to approve certain types of purchases.

-Centralize your procurement process to skip rework and improve efficiency.
+Centralize your procurement process to skip rework and improve efficiency

-Further, business procurement management software helps to centralize all of the information about ongoing and historical procurement processes so that no one has to waste time scrounging through documents or emails to understand the state of a project.
+Centralize all of the information about ongoing and historical procurement processes so that no one has to waste time scrounging through documents or emails to understand the state of a project.
 This also helps to ensure that information is not lost and steps are not forgotten.

 A well-designed and implemented procure-to-pay process can help to improve the efficiency and quality of the procurement process in a scalable manner — and Pipefy’s low-code automation platform can help do that.

 When you need to take control of your finance department and procure-to-pay process with the big picture in mind, Pipefy is the perfect partner.
 Pipefy improves workflows by adding automation that cuts repetitive, time-consuming tasks, and streamlines communication and connections between teams, departments, and processes.

 Pipefy’s platform centralizes operations by easily integrating with your favorite software to unlock a seamless, streamlined, accurate, and secure, procure-to-pay operation — all from a single platform.